Massachusetts Roads - US 6

 US 3 "turns into" MA 3.
 US 6 never turns into MA 6.

-WB and then facing north at a CT-style shield.
 Distances on Mass.
-LGS's only appear on older signs such as this.
+LGS's only appear on older signs such as this WB one.

 Skipping the MA 138 duplex (see big link below), the MA 79/138 SB frontage road is also US 6 EB here.
 The left exit is a U-turn underneath the freeway, and then US 6 turns left onto President St. in 1/4 mile.
 "Davol St." is very misleading - that's the name of the frontage roads, and they certainly don't exit themselves.